New Patients 704-486-8911

 Teeth Whitening FAQs

-Gums may become stained after professional teeth whitening treatment.
+A professional teeth whitening treatment can stain gums, but it is rare.
 You can compare it to a sunburn on your gums.
-This may last 24 hours, and your gum tissue may peel similar to skin with a sunburn.
-This is completely normal and should not last more than a day.
+This can last 24 hours, and your gum tissue will peel similar to skin with a sunburn.
+However, this is completely normal, painless, and shouldn’t last more than a day or two.

 Can teeth whitening damage your teeth?

-Teeth whitening does not damage your teeth.
-Contrary to popular belief, teeth whitening does not harm your enamel.
+Teeth whitening doesn’t damage your teeth.
+Contrary to popular belief, the procedure doesn’t harm your enamel.
 Yellow coloring of the teeth is a sign of damaged enamel.
-However, studies have shown that teeth whitening treatment does not cause any harm to the surface of your teeth.

 Can my dentist whiten dentures?

-Your dentist can not whiten dentures because they consist of artificial material.
-Normal whitening toothpaste and traditional whitening methods can not penetrate the material like natural tooth enamel.
-However, your dentist can stain them whiter or polish them.
-But the whitening treatment that we apply to real teeth will not work on dentures.
+Your dentist can’t whiten dentures because they consist of artificial material.
+Normal whitening toothpaste and traditional whitening methods can’t penetrate the material like natural tooth enamel.
+The whitening treatment that we apply to real teeth won’t work on dentures.

 Is it painful to whiten your teeth?